koffiehuis/D3project/PROCESS.md

 # Day 4
 Prototype: Implemented the SVG elements in D3 instead of html, made sure the location and size of SVGs is dependent of windowsize.
 Also implemented a slider (this one is not linked to anything yet).
 Also, I finished the preprocessing script.

+# Day 5
+???
+Proceed with the prototype: Took a long time to implement the slider.
+Also made sure the select-tag values aren't hardcoded and the selected value can be easily accessed.
+TODO:
+* Make slider pretty
+* Start working with data and implement the charts
+* Check whether more information from dataset can be used.
+It may be a little bit too boring as it is.